jim3k1/tmux-current-pane-hostname/README.md

 Replaces the `#H` format and adds a `#U` format option.

+Added option to use these two variables in window-status-current-format option.

 ### Usage

 - `#H` will be the hostname of your current path.
 If there is an ssh session opened, the ssh hostname will show instead of the local one.